ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.4.8 =
+* Fixed bug with using a search box defined in a library with a number higher than 1

 = 6.4.7 =
 * Add tags around all possible instances of category name
 * Fix to properly close link tags when linking to dedicated page